 I have to tell you, I’ve been missing out all my life.
-See, I ate at Taphouse 41 with my Dad and had a taste of his salad.
+See, I ate at Taphouse 41 in Sioux Falls with my Dad and had a taste of his salad.
 (My “nod” to this salad, my Taphouse Salad was just posted.)
-Well, Dad handed me over a bit of something and said “try this!”
-It was a little smidge of something red – some sweet, salty intensely flavored deliciousness.
+Well, Dad handed me over a bit of something and said: “Try this!”
+It was a little smidge of something red – some sweet salty intensely flavored deliciousness.
+What was it?
 Was it a roasted pepper?
-I wasn’t sure!
-I had to pull out the menu to see.
+Not quite.
+I wasn’t even sure!
+I had to pull out the menu to see, and it was a Slow Roasted Tomato.

-Oven Roasted Tomatoes.
-Whaaaat?
-I’ve made oven roasted tomatoes in one variation or another for years – and have never had anything like this!
 I tried a few recipes and finally winged it and couldn’t come close to the texture and taste.
-Tasting those tomatoes at Taproom 41 was like putting on glasses for the first time.
+Tasting those tomatoes at Taphouse 41 was like putting on glasses for the first time and realizing that you were half blind, before.
 I was ruined for any other roasted tomatoes.
-I started searching in earnest.
+I started searching in earnest on the net, trying to find some clue.
+Something, anything, that would let me recreate that first taste of utter deliciousness.

 The reviewers of the recipe raved: “Fabulous, easy, and makes those plastic winter plum tomatoes delicious; it’s like a miracle.
 Great stuff!”
-One gifted a friend with some – the friend reported she didn’t use them in a recipe, but ate them like candy!
+One gifted a friend with some – the friend reported she didn’t use them in a recipe but just ate them like candy!

-Think about serving these on a simple baguette or a toasted crostini as is, perhaps drizzled with the juices or a little balsamic.
-Perhaps you’d like to spread the bread with a little goat cheese or Ricotta or finish with a few shards of Parmesan.
+Think about serving your Slow Roasted Tomatoes in a way that really highlights them.
+Try them on a simple baguette or a toasted crostini as is.
+Maybe drizzled with the juices or just a touch of balsamic, or just the teensiest drizzle of Simple Balsamic Reduction.
+Try, if you want something a bit fancier, spreading your bread with a little goat cheese or Ricotta and to kick it up another notch, finish with a few shards of Parmesan.

 Another reviewer raved about a swordfish served with “overnight tomatoes” she’d had at a restaurant.
-Think about them in a recipe for pasta or perhaps running them through a food mill and adding cream for a tomato soup like another person suggested.
-Try them on pizza or in my Taphouse Salad, like I’m going to.
+Think about them in a recipe for pasta.
+Or maybe you’d like to run them through a food mill and add cream for a tomato soup like another person suggested.
+Try them on pizza.
 Use them in just about any recipe where you might use Sun-Dried Tomatoes.
 Just make enough (they shrink) and try not to eat them all up like candy.

 Slow Roasted Tomatoes